 This type of support is for children with specific barriers to learning that cannot be overcome through Quality First Teaching and intervention groups and is for less than 20 hours/week

-- Statement of SEND or Education, Health and Care Plan
+- Education, Health and Care Plan

 Usually your child will also need specialist support in school from a professional/s outside the school.